 - 6.17.a.1.
-This must include progressive clinical, technical, and consultative experiences that will enable each fellow to develop expertise as a pediatric endocrinology consultant. ^(Core) - 6.17.a.2.
+This must include progressive clinical, technical, and consultative experiences that will enable the fellows to develop expertise as a developmental-behavioral pediatrics consultant.
+(Core) - 6.17.a.2.
 Lines of responsibility for the fellows must be clearly defined.
 (Core)